Install and pair your Timetracker Windows Client, start tracking, add time for a non-DevOps item, view tracked time and activity check messages

 - How to reset Windows Client visibility on your screen

 The optional 7pace Timetracker Windows Client is a lightweight desktop application that tracks the time you spend on project tasks.
-Downloadable from the "Apps" page of Timetracker, the Windows Client is connected to the project collection in DevOps Server/Services.
+Downloadable from the "Apps" page of Timetracker, the Windows Client is connected to your project collection in DevOps Server/Services.

-Your tracked time is sent in near real-time accuracy from the Client to the 7pace Timetracker system.
+Your tracked time is sent in near real-time accuracy from the Windows Client to the 7pace Timetracker system.
 Conversely, the data available in DevOps Server/Services and 7pace Timetracker is also displayed and used in the Windows Client.
 When you start tracking with our Windows Client, tracking also begins and is synced with Timetracker's Web Client on every web page of our application, and on the work item form.
 All Clients work on their own or together, to capture your tracked time in the most accurate and efficient way possible.